RusselMinimo/Room-Temp-Monit-Sys/README.md

   | `AUTH_PASSWORD_HASH`      | Optional hex-encoded SHA-256 digest (legacy fallback)         |
   | `AUTH_SESSION_TTL_SECONDS`| Session lifetime (defaults to 8 hours)                        |

 - Users can self-register at `/signup`.
-Accounts are hashed with random salts and persisted to `data/users.json` (Git-ignored).
-Back up or pre-seed this file if you want additional admins beyond the default `.env.local` credentials.
-Set `"role": "admin"` on any account inside the JSON file if you need it to access `/admin`.
+Accounts are hashed with random salts and stored in the database (or in-memory if no database is configured).
 - Login is enforced on dashboard routes (`/admin-dashboard` for admins, `/user-dashboard` for regular users).
-Successful logins issue HTTP-only cookies; logout instantly removes the server-side session entry.
+Successful logins issue HTTP-only cookies.
-- Authentication events (signups, logins, logouts, failures) are captured in `data/auth-logs.json`.
-Visit `/admin` while signed in as the admin user (email from `AUTH_EMAIL`) to review the latest 200 entries.
+- Authentication events (signups, logins, logouts, failures) are logged to the database.
+Visit `/admin` while signed in as the admin user (email from `AUTH_EMAIL`) to review authentication logs.
-- Active session tokens are stored in `data/sessions.json` so that login cookies remain valid across server restarts.
-Delete this file to force all users to reauthenticate.
+- Session tokens persist across serverless restarts when using Postgres.

 ## Sending Readings Manually